 The HPA-5b antigen (formerly the Br antigen) is the second most common platelet antigen causing NAIT in Caucasians.
 In Asians, the HPA-4 system (formerly called Pen or Yuk) is the most frequent cause of NAIT.
 More than a dozen other platelet antigens have been associated with NAIT.
 The prevalence of these antigens varies among different ethnic groups; some antigens are quite rare .

 The severity of NAIT differs depending on the antigen involved; HPA-1a causes severe disease .
 Other factors, such as HLA type, can modulate severity of disease in offspring.
 Vascular endothelial dysfunction has also been implicated in the pathogenesis of NAIT [4,5].
-(See "Neonatal thrombocytopenia", section on 'Neonatal alloimmune thrombocytopenia'.)
+(See "Causes of neonatal thrombocytopenia", section on 'Fetal and neonatal alloimmune thrombocytopenia'.)

 CLINICAL MANIFESTATIONS AND DIAGNOSIS